Skip to content

 Metadata

-The experimental metadata must be saved in the same location as the raw input files.
+The metadata file required for numpy and tif input formats.
+It must be saved in the same location as the raw input files.
 This can be done using Python:

 import json